 I first came across the phrase when I was a teenager.
 The volunteer coordinator of our city zoo, where I had been volunteering for a few years, was recommending me for a new program at our facility, one which allowed me to get my first hands-on experience with big cats, primates, and other animals considerably more exciting than the turtles and non-releasable native raptors that I'd been working with the education department.
 "You'll like him," I overheard her tell a still skeptical curator, reluctant to have a sixteen -year old traipsing around with snow leopards and siamangs.
 "He's a good worker, and he has lots of common sense.
 He's not a bunny hugger."

 I thought she'd just coined the phrase on the spot.
-After all, our education department did have bunnies, and some of the other volunteers were known for being a lot for keen on petting the soft rabbits than they were in actually feeding or watering or, heaven help them, cleaning up after them.
+After all, our education department did have bunnies, and some of the other volunteers were known for being keen on petting the soft rabbits than they were in actually feeding or watering or, heaven help them, cleaning up after them.

 It turned out that bunny hugging was an actual thing.
 It needn't involve actual bunnies, however.